 The provision of multiple displays oriented in different radial directions ensures that all participants in the same meeting room have a viewing opportunity of the content regardless of their place around the table.
 Moreover, all screens are touch screens and the system becomes a multi-sided whiteboard sitting right in the center of the table at an arm’s distance from all participants.
 This allows participants to annotate on any content while remaining seated and captured by the camera facing them.
 As a result, the far end can see the person annotating while enjoying both the annotations and a continuous eye contact.

 If participants are looking at a big wall-mounted screen, it doesn’t necessarily mean that they are seeing the content well.
 Two important factors affect the viewing experience: the size of the screen and the distance from which a person is looking at it.
-To get the same viewing experience from two different screen sizes, the viewing distance changes based on Thales mathematical theorem, illustrated below.
+To get the same viewing experience from two different screen sizes, the viewing distance changes based on Thales mathematical theorem, illustrated on the left.

 The Silex PTE screens are 17.5” screens and participants would look at one of them from an arm’s distance.
 This corresponds to 70cm on average.
 To get the same viewing experience when looking at a wall mounted screen located at around 3.3m away from the viewer, the size of the wall mounted screen should be around 84”.
 These conditions are not always met in traditional meeting rooms, because either the screen is undersized or because some participants are sitting too far from the screen.
 When using a Silex PTE CoT system, all participants are seated at an equal distance from the screen and they all enjoy a perfect viewing experience.